fitbenchmarking/fitbenchmarking/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Description of the error**
-A clear and concise description of what the problem is, including steps to reproduce it and the environment you are running MDMC in.
+A clear and concise description of what the problem is, including steps to reproduce it and the environment you are running FitBenchmarking in.

 **Describe the expected result**
 What is the result you expect from running the steps described above?